BrokingClub/BrokingClub/laravel/doc/UseCase_Register.md

 # Use-Case Name
 Register
 ## 	Brief Description
-A guest can register an user account to login to the system
+A guest can register an user account to login to the system.

 # Flow of Events
 ## 	Basic Flow